Pylons/deform/docs/app.rst

 An example is worth a thousand words.
 Here's an example `Pyramid
 <http://pylonsproject.org>`_ application demonstrating how one might use
 :mod:`deform` to render a form.
+For it to work you'll need to have ``deform``, ``pyramid``, and ``pyramid_chameleon`` installed in your python environment.

 .. warning::

    :mod:`deform` is not dependent on :mod:`pyramid` at all; we use Pyramid in the examples below only to facilitate demonstration of an actual end-to-end working application that uses Deform.

 Here's the Python code: